 The needles are very sharp so their insertion is not very painful and the release of endorphins often makes the animal relax during treatment.

 Acupuncture can be used alone or in combination with other treatments to control a wide variety of disorders.
 It is particularly useful for conditions of the musculoskeletal system such as arthritis, lameness, spinal disease and muscular pain.
-It can also be used to treat diseases of the nervous, gastrointestinal, cardiac, respiratory, reproductive, urinary and immune systems as well as the skin.
+It can also be used to treat diseases of the nervous, gastrointestinal, cardiac, respiratory, reproductive, urinary and immune systems as well as skin conditions.

 Pam Short was certified as a Veterinary Acupuncturist by the International Veterinary Acupuncture Society in 1995 and has since built a strong reputation in the field.
 She now receives referral cases from all over Sydney.

-Mark Hocking has also been using acupuncture at GVH for several years and completed the International veterinary acupuncture society course.ing treatment.
+Mark Hocking has also been using acupuncture at GVH for several years and completed the International veterinary acupuncture society course.

 This information provides some background information as an aid to clients who are considering acupuncture treatment for their pet.
 The treatments are generally well tolerated by the animal and are normally performed in a consultation room with the owner present.

 Each treatment lasts 10-30 minutes and most frequently occur at weekly intervals.
 Some animals will improve rapidly after a treatment, others may get a little worse for about a day before improving and others will need several treatments before any improvement is noted.